header-banner-wetmarketcoronavirus.jpg

 Wet Markets & Coronavirus | Ask the Expert

-SARS, MERS, Ebola, and now the current Wuhan coronavirus (COVID-19) have all in some way been linked to animal food sources or wet markets as the origin of outbreaks.
-Virologist Dr Mark O’Dea gives an insight into how these diseases evolve, spread, and ultimately what role wet markets play in facilitating their transmission from animals to humans.
+SARS, MERS, Ebola, and now the coronavirus (COVID-19) reported in Wuhan have all in some way been linked to animal food sources or wet markets as the origin of outbreaks.
+Virologist Dr Mark O’Dea gives an insight into how these diseases evolve, spread, and ultimately, what role wet markets play in facilitating their transmission from animals to humans.

 We interviewed Murdoch University’s Virologist Dr Mark O’Dea to get a breakdown of what these diseases really are, and whether food safety really plays a key role in outbreaks.